-Timothy Dalton came and went as the successor to Roger Moore, and there isn't really much more to say about his brief tenure.
-He did a competent job, and certainly had his share of fanatical fans, but Roger Moore was a tough act to follow.
+Timothy Dalton came and went in two films as the successor to Roger Moore, and there isn't really much more to say about his brief tenure.
+Dalton did a competent job, and certainly had his share of fanatical fans, but Roger Moore was a tough act to follow.
 In essence, and this is no slight to Dalton, but he was a stop-gap until Pierce Brosnan became available (Brosnan was tied up in a contract that did not permit him to become Bond for several years).
 It didn't help that Timothy Dalton would have been better suited for the energetic side of the James Bond role when he made the short list some years earlier, at the time of production planning of "For Your Eyes Only."
 The Eon producers, though, concluded that half-hearted search by retaining the aging Roger Moore for a few more films.
 So, "Licence to Kill," a decidedly mediocre Bond film, became Dalton's swan song as Pierce's obligations cleared up.

 There were no memorable villains in "The Licence to Kill," the Bond girls were only so-so, and the plots were pedestrian.
 Timothy Dalton's patented shark-grin was unique, but not enough to make the films particularly entertaining.
 The spin at the time was that Dalton would be more macho, "as Ian Fleming intended."
 They say that, of course, with every new James Bond actor.
-The scripts didn't really emphasize that, and Dalton's James Bond wound up without much of a unique character such as Connery (manly) or Moore (light-hearted).
+The scripts didn't really emphasize that, and Dalton's James Bond wound up without much of a unique character such as Sean Connery (manly) or Roger Moore (light-hearted).
 Probably the best you could say was that he was a "gritty" James Bond.
 The film posters focused heavily on Dalton running about and smirking because they had very little else to go on.